MethanePowered/MethaneKit/README.md

 }
 ```

-Also you need a simple HLSL shader [Shaders/Shaders.hlsl](/Apps/Tutorials/01-HelloTriangle/Shaders/Shaders.hlsl).
+Also you need a simple HLSL shader [Shaders/Triangle.hlsl](/Apps/Tutorials/01-HelloTriangle/Shaders/Triangle.hlsl).
-Note how arguments of verftex shader function `VSMain(...)` are matching to input buffer layout description passed in Settings of `Program::Create(...)` call:
+Note how arguments of verftex shader function `TriangleVS(...)` are matching to input buffer layout description passed in Settings of `Program::Create(...)` call:
 ```cpp
 struct PSInput
 {